obarker94/AutoComponents/README.md

-# autoplate
+# autoplate - LIVE PREVIEW

 **autoplate** is a CLI tool to generate an opinionated file structure for common and screen based components.
+To begin with, this package will support `react` and `react-testing-library` to generate boilerplate for a file and corresponding test.

+This package is a work in progress.

+## Development

+As of now, you will need to manually add to path or run `npm link` in the src folder.

+## Roadmap

+### 1.1.0
+- Autoinstall into path

+### 1.2.0
+- Custom folder structures in the `autocomponent.json`
+- Custom boiler plates able to be set by file extension in the `autocomponent.json`

 ## Get Started